 The school curriculum is designed to ensure that all students:

 The new national curriculum for Key Stage 3 came into effect from September 2014.
 The curriculum we offer is in response to national statutory guidelines and local need.
-The statutory core for Key Stage 3 includes English, mathematics, science, art and design, computing, design and technology, French, geography, history, music, religious education, physical education and citizenship through PSHCE (personal, social, health and citizenship education).
-In addition, in Year 7 all students spend time developing their literacy and from Year 8, students study drama and have the opportunity to learn Spanish.
+The statutory core for Key Stage 3 includes English, mathematics, science, art and design, computing, design and technology, French, Spanish, geography, history, music, religious education, physical education and citizenship through PSHCE (personal, social, health and citizenship education).
+In addition, in Year 7 all students spend time developing their literacy and from Year 8, students study drama.
 Nationally Key Stage 3 is in a period of transition: the new curriculum is designed to prepare students for the changes to Key Stage 4 that start from 2015 and we have worked hard to ensure that our courses meet the varying needs of students in each of Years 9, 8 and 7.
 Further details of how the changing curriculum impacts on your child can be found by downloading our document of the same name below.